 On the other side, computer science applications often require deterministic mathematical structures with such pseudo-random properties.
 For example, graphs with random-like expansion are used for applications ranging from distributed protocols for leader selection to network routing to sorting.
 In fact, the central question of computational complexity can be viewed as deterministically constructing a function that is random-like with respect to the ability of small circuits to compute it.

-This workshop will aim to highlight parallels and connections between approaches to pseudo-randomness in different areas of mathematics, and between the mathematical and computational approaches to pseudo-randomness.
-Invited speakers will be eminent researchers in such areas as additive number theory, algorithm design, analysis, combinatorics, computational complexity, cryptography, dynamical systems, ergodic theory, group theory, number theory, and statistical mechanics.
-The first two days of the workshop will be devoted to tutorials giving an overview of the role of pseudo-randomness in some of the areas mentioned.
-These tutorials will not require knowledge of any particular disciplines, and will be accessible to graduate students in all areas of mathematics and computer science.
-The subsequent three days will highlight exciting related research developments, but will also be accessible to a mixed audience of computer scientists and mathematicians.
+This workshop aimed to highlight parallels and connections between approaches to pseudo-randomness in different areas of mathematics, and between the mathematical and computational approaches to pseudo-randomness.
+Invited speakers were eminent researchers in such areas as additive number theory, algorithm design, analysis, combinatorics, computational complexity, cryptography, dynamical systems, ergodic theory, group theory, number theory, and statistical mechanics.
+The first two days of the workshop were devoted to tutorials giving an overview of the role of pseudo-randomness in some of the areas mentioned.
+These tutorials did not require knowledge of any particular disciplines, and will be accessible to graduate students in all areas of mathematics and computer science.
+The subsequent three days highlighted exciting related research developments, but was also be accessible to a mixed audience of computer scientists and mathematicians.
 A list of confirmed speakers and a schedule may be found at http://www.ias.edu/math/pseudo2010/program.

-The workshop is funded by the National Science Foundation grant DMS-0835373, "Pseudorandomness in mathematics and computer science" and NSF grant CCF-0832797, "Expeditions in Computing."
-The Workshop is co-sponsored by the Center for Computational Intractability at Princeton University.
+The workshop was funded by the National Science Foundation grant DMS-0835373, "Pseudorandomness in mathematics and computer science" and NSF grant CCF-0832797, "Expeditions in Computing."
+The Workshop was co-sponsored by the Center for Computational Intractability at Princeton University.